haesleinhuepf/napari-time-slicer/README.md

 ![](https://github.com/haesleinhuepf/napari-time-slicer/raw/main/images/screencast1.gif)

 The workflow can then also be exported as a script.
-The 'Generate Code' button can be found in the `Workflow Viewer` that opens when clicking the menu `Tools > Visualization > Workflow Viewer`.
+The 'Generate Code' button can be found in the `Workflow Viewer` that opens when clicking the menu `Tools > Visualization > Workflow Viewer` if the [napari-script-editor](https://www.napari-hub.org/plugins/napari-script-editor) is installed.

 ![](https://github.com/haesleinhuepf/napari-time-slicer/raw/main/images/screencast2.gif)